Mac Gargan: Personality

 The years of being outsmarted and beaten, despite his physical superiority over Spider-Man, complement the similar hatred possessed by the symbiote, and has allowed it to almost completely control Gargan.
-Unlike the other Venoms, Mac very seldom refers to himself as "we" instead of "I".
-Gargan has even engaged in cannibalism as Venom, severing and devouring the arm of the still-living Steel Spider.
+Unlike the other Venoms, Gargan very seldom refers to himself as "we" instead of "I".
+Gargan has even engaged in cannibalism as Venom, severing and devouring the arm of Steel Spider.
 After getting "the taste of flesh", he is seen displaying even more signs of cannibalism such as eating Skrulls, consuming the bones of Swarm, devouring Eleven and the limbs of criminals, and trying to eat Ares.
 When the symbiote is dormant in his body he has expressed nausea and fear of the organism.
 Unlike Eddie Brock, any inhibitions Gargan had about harming innocent bystanders has been eliminated with his bonding to the symbiote, most likely because he had such little regard for others to begin with.
 Gargan's previous identity has not been completely degraded.
 His symbiote once sprouted a scorpion-like tail, although he has not had it since.
 Also, when he learned there was a new hero calling herself the Scorpion, Gargan-Venom attacked her to protect his trademark while it still lasted.
 Also, for a brief time, Gargan wore a new Scorpion suit while the symbiote regenerated after Anti-Venom's attack, although initially he was hesitant about wearing it alongside the symbiote.

 Reception

-Accolades

-In 2012, IGN ranked Mac Gargan's Venom persona 17th in their "Top 50 Avengers" list.